On the Bike Spreading Problem: Theoretical analysis

 \subsection{Approximation algorithms}

 By the previous hardness results, we do not expect polynomial-time exact algorithms for the \tbs and \sbs problems.
-However, by showing that both problems satisfy the monotonicity and submodularity properties, we easily get an efficient $(1-1/e)$-approximation algorithm by the result in \cite{approx} (see \thmref{approx}).
-We start with a technical lemma and then show that both \tbs and \sbs satisfy the two properties.
+In this section, by showing that \sbs satisfies the monotonicity and submodularity properties, we get that the greedy solution in \secref{submodular} gives a $(1-1/e)$-approximation algorithm for \sbs.
+The \tbs version does not satisfy the submodularity property and thus similar theoretical guarantees cannot be provided: however, in the following section, we show that the greedy algorithm experimentally provides a good approximation even for \tbs.

+We start with a technical lemma and then show that \sbs satisfies the monotonicity and submodularity properties.